SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-distro-collector/troubleshooting-and-faqs.md

 Document is created with the goal of answering common troubleshooting scenarios as well as Frequently asked questions related to Open Telemetry Collector, that our customers and our field teams (SE, TAM, Support Engineers) have.
 This section provides frequently asked questions about collecting data into Sumo Logic and the answers you need.

-## Collectorfails to connect to Sumo
+## Collector fails to connect to Sumo

 ### Question